Dave-team/Knowledge-base/Priorities.md

 ## Health:
 - Take supplements
-- Stretch and some fitness excercise each morning to keep muscles engaged
+- Stretch/yoga and some fitness excercise each morning to keep muscles engaged
 - Good posture
 - Breathing excercises